 The second Call for Project Proposals in this period was published on April 1, 2019.
 123 applications were made to this call, where project proposals in the fields of "Creative Industries" and "Research and Development" were collected.
 At the end of the call for proposals with a budget of 50 million Euros, 11 projects were awarded to be supported.

 How Does The Process Work After The Projects Are Accepted?

 The processes from the selection of the projects to the completion of the implementation period are described in the table below:

 IPA II Sectoral Monitoring Committees

-In order to monitor the Competitiveness and Innovation Sectors Operational Program (CISOP) to be implemented during the IPA II Period, a Sectoral Monitoring Committee has been established under the co-chairmanship of our Ministry and the European Commission General Directorate of European Neighborhood Policy and Enlargement Negotiations with the participation of relevant public institutions and economic and social stakeholders.
+In order to monitor the Competitiveness and Innovation Sectors Operational Program (CISOP) implemented during the IPA II Period, a Sectoral Monitoring Committee has been established under the co-chairmanship of our Ministry and the European Commission General Directorate of European Neighborhood Policy and Enlargement Negotiations with the participation of relevant public institutions and economic and social stakeholders.

 CISOP Sectoral Monitoring Committee Duties:

 Sectoral Monitoring Committee Meetings